CERL-WUSTL/PACMAN/README.md

 Step 1.
-Download and install this repo including the specific metaworld version mentioned https://github.com/niiceMing/CMTA?tab=readme-ov-file - this is needed for learning policies.
+Download and install  https://github.com/niiceMing/CMTA?tab=readme-ov-file including the specific metaworld version mentioned- this is needed for learning policies in the paper.
+If you are learning non metaworld or policies some other way this is not needed.

 Step 2.
 Install the provided FairRL conda env.